MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/stream/uvc-camera-implementation-guide.md

 | UVC-EnableDependentStillImageCapture          | REG\_DWORD | To enable still capture Method 2/3              |
 | UVC-EnablePlatformDmft                        | REG\_DWORD | To enable Platform DMFT                         |

-Detailed explanation about the supported configuration values are given in the following sections.

-> [!NOTE]
-> When UVC driver sees the registry values with prefix "UVC-", it populates the device's category interface instance registry key, with the same values without the prefix.
+When UVC driver sees the registry values with prefix "UVC-", it populates the device's category interface instance registry key, with the same values without the prefix.
 The driver will do this for any variable specified by the firmware, not just the ones listed above.

 ```Registry
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\DeviceClasses\{e5323777-f976-4f5b-9b55-b94699c46e44}\<Device Symbolic Link>\Device Parameters
 ```

-For the OS to make use of the BOS Platform Device Capability and MS OS 2.0 descriptors, the device descriptor shall specify the bcdUSB version to be 0x0210 or greater.
+For the OS to make use of the BOS Platform Device Capability and MS OS 2.0 descriptors, the device descriptor must specify the bcdUSB version to be 0x0210 or greater.

 ## Example composite device